|

 Whatever their abstract nature

-(and 'truthfulness'!) a study of mechanisms is
+(and 'truthfulness'!), a study of mechanisms is

 important to understand how organic chemical reactions take

 place and why molecules react in a particular way.
-It also

 allows predictions of what might happen to an organic molecule

-with a particular reagent.
 They also explains why, in many

 an unexpected product is formed.